 - 7. DRYER IGNITION (SOLID STATE IGNITION).
-The solid-state ignition system lights the main burner gas by spark.
-The gas is ignited and burns only when the gas-relay (in the electronic controller) calls for heat.
-The procedure for first-time starting of a dryer is as follows: - i.
-First, review and comply with the "WARNINGS ABOUT USE AND OPERATION" found on the inside front cover of this manual.
-The dryer MUST be properly earthed. - ii.
-Make sure all gas supply lines are purged of air.
-Close the main gas shut-off valve and wait for five minutes before turning the valve back on. - iii.
-Turn on the main electrical power switch.
-The dryer may be started by following the "OPERATING INSTRUCTIONS" found later in this manual. - iv.
-Natural gas and liquefied petroleum gas fired dryers both operate in the same manner.
-When the gas-valve relay contacts are closed (indicating a demand for heat), the solid-state ignition control will automatically supply energy to the redundant gas valve after a 15 second pre-purge.
+The solid state ignition system lights the main burner gas by spark.
+The gas is ignited and burns only when the gas-valve relay (in the electronic controller) calls for heat.
+The procedure for first-time starting of a dryer is as follows: - A. First, review and comply with the "WARNINGS ABOUT USE AND OPERATION" found on the inside front cover of this manual.
+Be sure the electrical power supply is connected correctly.
+The white (neutral) wire is to be connected to the N terminal while the black (line) wire to the L1 terminal of the terminal block in the rear control box.
+The dryer MUST be properly earthed. - B. Make sure all gas supply lines are purged of air.
+Close the main gas shut-off valve and wait for five minutes before turning the valve back on. - C. Turn on main electrical power switch.
+The dryer may be started by following the "OPERATING INSTRUCTIONS" found later in this manual. - D. Natural gas and liquefied petroleum gas fired dryers both operate in the same manner.
+When gas-valve relay contacts are closed (indicating a demand for heat), the solid state ignition control will automatically 8514-272-002 Rev PR page 13 supply energy to the redundant gas valve after a 15 second pre-purge.
 Spark will continue until a flame is detected by the sensing probe, but not longer than 4 seconds.
-If the gas fails to ignite within 4 seconds, the gas valve closes and the gas system will "lock out".
+If the gas fails to ignite within 4 seconds, the gas valve closes and the system will "lock out".
 No further attempts at ignition will be performed automatically.
 It is then necessary to interrupt electrical power to the ignition system before making another attempt to light the burners.
 This can be done by opening the dryer door, allowing the dryer to come to a stop for 15 seconds, closing the door, and pushing the "Start" \diamondsuit button.
-The dryer will then repeat the ignition trial cycle. - 8.
-MAIN BURNER ADJUSTMENT.
+The dryer will then repeat the ignition trial cycle.

+8. MAIN BURNER ADJUSTMENT.
 The primary air shutter of each main burner must be properly adjusted for the correct air-gas ratio.
 Loosen the shutter locking screw.
 Adjust the shutter by closing it sufficiently to give a blue flame with a yellow tip.
 Next, open the shutter until the yellow tips are at a minimum.
 After adjustment, securely lock each shutter in position by tightening the shutter locking screws.